harryi3t/tamper-scripts/README.md

 ## Usage

-1. Install the Tampermonkey extension in your browser.
+1. Install the [Tampermonkey][tampermonkey-chrome-store] extension in your browser.
 2. Open the Tampermonkey dashboard and click **Add a new script**.
    ![Add New Script](assets/images/tamper-monkey-dashboard-add-new-script.png)
 3. Replace the default template with your remote loader URL.
 For example: